stephenwf/metalsmith-engine-jstransformer/Readme.md

 ```

 This is a simple example, but of course you can expand on this and use any jstransformers that you
 want to use.
-See [metalsmith-in-place](in-place-url) for instructions on how to pass options to
+See [metalsmith-in-place][in-place-url] for instructions on how to pass options to
-jstransformer and see [here](dictionary-url) to see which extensions match to which jstransformers.
+jstransformer and see [here][dictionary-url] to see which extensions match to which jstransformers.

 ## License